mesonbuild/meson/docs/markdown/Creating-releases.md

 This creates a file called `projectname-version.tar.xz` in the build tree subdirectory `meson-dist`.
-This archive contains the full contents of the latest commit in revision control including all the submodules.
+This archive contains the full contents of the latest commit in revision control including all the submodules (recursively).
 All revision control metadata is removed.
-Meson then takes this archive and tests that it works by doing a full compile + test + install cycle.
+Meson then takes
+this archive and tests that it works by doing a full compile + test + install cycle.
 If all these pass, Meson will then create a SHA-256 checksum file next to the archive.